 How do I keep the apples from turning brown?

 The best way to keep frozen apple slices from turning brown is to soak them for about 5 minutes in water and lemon.
 I used about 4 – 5 cups water and the juice from 1-2 lemons.
 After the apple slices soak I drain in a colander and give a light rinse.
-When I first did this I thought the apples would taste like lemon and ruin an apple pie I wanted to make but I was wrong the apples were delicious and honestly made one of the best apple pies ever.
+When I first did this I thought the apples would taste like lemon and ruin an apple pie, but I was wrong.
+The apples were delicious and honestly made one of the best apple pies ever.

 How long will frozen apples last?